Ebonsignori/water-plant-uml/README.md

 If there is a feature or bug you'd like to have fixed and I don't get to it in a timely manner, you're free to open a PR.

-The architecture of this app is a little weird.
+The architecture of this app relies heavily on globals.
 The entry point is [water-uml.js](./water-uml.js) where args passed via the CLI and are attached to the global `process.env`.

 When running live reload, e.g. `water-uml live examples/styles.puml`, the args are set and [src/server](./src/server.js) is the entry-point.